 These trees also do not transplant well at all, which is one of the largest issues in growing this appealing plant.
 Cedar bonsai that are grown in pots will retain their thin trunks.
 If a thick trunk is desired, and it usually is, it will need to be grown in the ground, then potted.
 The best remedy for this is buying a pre-bonsai, but this will take some searching online.

 If you have not been scared off yet then cedars make great subjects for a few reasons.
 Aesthetically, the needle pattern can be shaped beautifully and already lends itself to pruning in beautifully arranged canopy-like groupings.
 The rough scaly bark is an amazing contrast to the soft appearance of the needles, and the branches and wood, though slow-growing and time-consuming, take to wire training very well.
 So, while the cedar bonsai is time-consuming and difficult to train and style, you will find it relatively easy to grow.

 |Plant Type||Bonsai created from a coniferous tree|

 |Mature Size||10-24 in. tall|

 |Sun Exposure||Indirect sun, minimum of 6-hours a day|

 Cedar Bonsai Care

-Your Cedar Bonsai will prefer full sun and requires at least six hours a day of sunlight.
+Your cedar bonsai will prefer indirect sun and requires at least 6-hours a day of sunlight.
 If you can furnish it with more, all the better.